Irvine Colocation: A Guide to Data Centers in Orange County

 Irvine has several internet service providers, including AT&T, Cox, and Spectrum, which offer high-speed internet connections and reliable network infrastructure.
 Unfortunately, the city does not have an availability zone for prominent cloud providers like Microsoft Azure, Amazon Web Services (AWS), and Oracle.

 Irvine provides empty underground conduits to scale its internet capacity, which fiber companies can easily take advantage of.
-For example, companies like Edison, Google Fiber, and Cox have been able to quickly deploy fiber optic networks that provide businesses with reliable, high-speed data connections.
+For example, companies like Edison, Google Fiber, and Cox have been able to quickly deploy fiber optic networks that provide companies with reliable, high-speed data connections.

 Furthermore, Irvine’s council supports the city’s growing internet needs by pursuing several projects.
 For example,

-- The Southern California Edison company will deploy over 50 miles of new fiber optic cables to expand the city’s network capacity.
+• The Southern California Edison company will deploy over 50 miles of new fiber optic cables to expand the city’s network capacity.
 These cables are expected to provide low latency and up to 100 Gigabits/second speeds.

 Data Centers in Irvine Have Access to Consistent Power